 Welcome to AD Security 101.
-This blog series covers essential aspects of Active Directory (AD) security, offering basic concepts, best practices, and expert advice.
+This blog series covers essential aspects of Active Directory issues, offering basic concepts, best practices, and expert advice.
 I’ll start with a short discussion of why AD security is so important.
-Then I’ll dive into the series with one of the first steps you should take to protect AD: monitoring.
+Then I’ll dive into the series with one of the first steps you should take for proper Active Directory health: monitoring.

 What is Active Directory?

 Active Directory (AD) is a crucial component of your organization’s identity management system.
-This directory service is the central repository for all information about the organization’s users, computers, and other resources.
+This directory service is the central repository for all information about an organization, such as user accounts, computer accounts, and other resources.
 As a centralized platform for managing user authentication and authorization, AD is critical to the security of your organization’s data and systems.

-Through AD, administrators can assign permissions and access rights to users, control what resources users can access, monitor user activities, and much more.
+Through AD, a system administrator can assign permissions and access rights to users, control what resources users can access, monitor user activities, and much more.
 AD also integrates with other systems—such as Microsoft Exchange, SharePoint, and Skype for Business—to provide a single sign-on (SSO) experience for users, simplifying access to those resources.

 Finally, AD is important for cloud-based applications and services in hybrid environments.
 On-premises AD provides a centralized and unified identity management system, synchronizing many security-critical objects and attributes to the cloud-based Azure AD.